isomerpages/nlb-biblioasia/_may-2012/The Historical and Cultural Influence of the Record Industry of Singapore, 1903 to1975.md

 [^33]: See Pereira, J. F. (1999). _[Legends of the Golden Venus](https://eservice.nlb.gov.sg/item_holding.aspx?bid=9606045)_.
 Singapore: Times Editions.
 The tendency by writers about popular music to seize on a single event (such as the 1961 Cliff Richard concerts) to explain the development of modern pop music in 1960s Singapore is to present mythology as fact.
 Despite Pereira’s claim about the absence of guitar bands in Singapore prior to 1961, the reality is that there were many such bands but the conservative policies of the local record companies meant that they never recorded, so they have tended to be forgotten.
 Obviously a local musical tradition can only develop over time, and is not caused by any single event.
 By understanding how the Singapore record industry operated we can better discern how local musical culture evolved, even if in some cases there are no recordings of some crucial genres or periods.

 [^34]: Philips was the first multinational record company to establish a record-pressing plant in Singapore.
 It was officially opened on 24 November 1967, but by then had already produced more than half a million records. _[The Straits Times](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19671118-1.2.91)_, 18 Nov 1967, p.
-13. Forty per cent of the factory’s production was exported to Indonesia, Hong Kong, Thailand, Ceylon and Malaysia.
-Switch on – _[The Straits Times](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19671120-1.2.40)_, 20 Nov 1967, p.
+13. Forty percent of the factory’s production was exported to Indonesia, Hong Kong, Thailand, Ceylon and Malaysia. _[The Straits Times](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19671120-1.2.40)_, 20 Nov 1967, p.
 16.

 [^35]: _[The Straits Times](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19680524-1.2.102.4)_, 24 May 1968, p.
 14.

 [^36]: _[The Straits Times](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19700511-1.2.62)_, 11 May 1970, p.
 10.

 [^37]: To give just one example, it was reported in 1969 that a group of 30 Indonesian singers had come to Singapore to record at Kinetex Studios.
-The artists included Vivi Sumanti, Bing Slamet, and Tanti Josepha, and they intended to record “250 songs in Malay, Indonesian, Chinese, English and several European languages”.
-The group of artists were to stay for three months, recording almost every day during that period, and “cutting over 70 EPs and 25 LPs.” _[The Straits Times](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19691025-1.2.57)_, 25 Oct 1969, p.
+The artists included Vivi Sumanti, Bing Slamet and Tanti Josepha, and they intended to record “250 songs in Malay, Indonesian, Chinese, English and several European languages”.
+The group of artists were to stay for three months, recording almost every day during that period, and “cutting over 70 EPs and 25 LPs”. _[The Straits Times](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19691025-1.2.57)_, 25 Oct 1969, p.
 8.</div>